 CatSpot Litter, 100% Coconut Cat Litter, is our pick as the best litter for kittens for the money.
 It uses an all-natural coconut fiber to create a highly absorbent non-clumping litter that absorbs urine nearly instantly and is four times as absorbent as clay.
 It will dry up feces as well, reducing odors significantly over clay.
 There are no chemicals, fragrances, or dyes that could cause health problems for your cat or cause them to avoid it.
 There is very little dust when you are pouring it from the bag and when the cats are digging, and it’s extremely lightweight, weighing almost nothing.

 The downside to CatSpot Litter, 100% Coconut Cat Litter, is that it can be messy.
 It’s so lightweight that it is easy to dump too much out of the bag.
-Another problem we had was that we prefer clumping litters.
 Even though this brand absorbs moisture extremely well, urine can build up on the bottom of the litter box and begin to smell bad.
-Stirring fit will help the coconut absorb the urine, but it’s easy to forget.
+Stirring will help the coconut absorb the urine and prevent smells.

 3. Feline Pine Cat Litter – Premium Choice

 Feline Pine Cat Litter is our premium choice litter, and as you may have guessed from the name, it uses all-natural pine wood to do the work.
 It’s highly absorbent and will quickly soak up urine, locking odors inside.
 It contains no artificial colors or fragrances, but the natural will gives off a pleasant pine scent that helps mask litter box odor.
 This lightweight litter is also easy to pour, and most of our cats enjoyed using it.